Student Organization Advisor Manual

 Contracts are necessary for several reasons.
 By clearly outlining the terms of agreement, the contracts protect the university, staff and student organization regarding the liability issues.
 It is also used to process payment for performances and to impose an approval chain for events to ensure that they are being reviewed and tracked.

 - Your organization does not need a contract if the second party does not request fee reimbursement for charges, or payment of travel or lodging.
 But, the university recommends the issuance of the University contract.

 - Your organization does not need a contract if they are renting equipment and operating it themselves, unless the company requires a signed agreement.
 In this case, you must use the University contract.

 - Student organizations do not need a contract if the event is not sponsored by the University.

 - If the cost of the performance is over $10,000, your organization may use the Artist’s Agreement, but you must have an agreement.

 - If your organization is holding an event off-campus and paying an artist or speaker, they are not permitted to use a University contract, but they must have a written agreement to submit to the Associated Student Activities Office to process payment from their student organization account.

 Contracts can be obtained depending on the location of the programs.
 For programs held in Residence Life areas, the Pasquerilla Spiritual Center, or Eisenhower Auditorium, contracts must be issued by the area where the event will be held.
 Contracts for all other programs and vendors will be issued to student organizations as part of a contract meeting.
-To set up an appointment, a representative of your student organization’s leadership should go to 125D HUB-Robeson Center.
+To set up an appointment, a representative of your student organization can go to this booking link.

 - Procedures and requirements for contracts